 Postsecondary education administrators oversee student services, academics, and faculty research at colleges and universities.
-Their job duties vary depending on the area of the college they manage, such as admissions, the office of the registrar, or student affairs.
+Their job duties vary depending on the area of the college they manage, such as admissions, student affairs, or the registrar's office.

 Postsecondary education administrators who work in admissions decide if potential students should be admitted to the school.
 They typically do the following: